backstage/backstage/docs/plugins/backend-plugin.md

 ## Making Use of the User's Identity

 The Backstage backend also offers a core service to access the user's identity.
-You can access it through the `coreServices.identity` dependency.
+You can access it through the `coreServices.httpAuth` and `coreServices.userInfo` dependencies.

 ```ts title="plugins/carmen-backend/src/plugin.ts"
 deps: {